cshukla/oligoGames/README.md

 normalizedCounts <- normalize(rawCounts, normType='median')
 ```

 We will now go from oligo counts to nucleotide level counts using modelNucCounts.
+One thing to note here is that the name of the transcripts should be similarly formated as thed default data shown below.
+Read the documentation of `modelNucCounts` for more info.

 ```r
 metaData <- system.file("extdata", "oligoMeta.tsv", package = "oligoGames")